Gwinnett County DUI Lawyer - Gwinnett County DUI Attorney

 Gwinnett County and its municipalities take the investigation, prevention, and prosecution of DUIs very seriously.
 In 2010, the Gwinnett County Police Department's DUI Task Force was named the “2010 Statewide DUI Agency of the Year” by Mothers Against Drunk Drivers (MADD).
 Several municipal police departments now work together to conduct roadside checkpoints designed to identify impaired drivers within Gwinnett County.

 They are on patrol nightly looking for any traffic offense that can justify a stop.
-The biggest catch all that many of our DUI clients are stopped for in Gwinnett County is “failure to maintain lane.”
+The biggest catch-all that many of our DUI clients who are stopped for in Gwinnett County is “failure to maintain lane.”
 Just a touch of your tires over the center line or fog line will lead to blue lights if a task force officer sees you.
 Speeding is another common basis for the stop.
-Even small infractions like a seat belt violation or out tag light or head light can be a lawful basis for the stop as can a roadblock (if set up correctly).
+Even small infractions like a seat belt violation or out tag light or head light can be a legal foundation for the stop as can a roadblock (if set up correctly).
 Once you are pulled over, the officer is free to begin suspecting you of driving under the influence of drugs or alcohol.

 If you are arrested for DUI knowing exactly what to expect at each stage in the legal process is the first step in feeling confident your case is being handled properly.
 Defending a DUI charge will require several court appearances and a lack of understanding of court procedures can significantly affect the outcome of your case.

-Generally, if you are stopped by a Gwinnett County officer, your ticket will have a court date for a couple of months later at the Gwinnett County Recorder's Court.
-This is the traffic court for Gwinnett County.
+If you are stopped by a Gwinnett County officer, your ticket will have a court date for a couple of months later at the Gwinnett County Recorder's Court.
+That is the traffic court for Gwinnett County.
 For a DUI offense, your appearance is mandatory.
-Other serious traffic offenses like driving on a suspended license (or while unlicensed), reckless driving, hit and run, racing, fleeing and eluding etc. also require a court appearance as the sanctions are worse than just a fine and points on your license.
+Other serious traffic offenses like driving on a suspended license (or while unlicensed), reckless driving, hit and run, racing, fleeing and eluding, etc. also require a court appearance as the sanctions are worse than just a fine and points on your license.